umich-brcf-bioinf/2021-10-18-UM-SWC-Lessons/_episodes/04-r-data-analysis.md

 ~~~
 {: .output}

+> ## Looking at your data
-> **Looking at your data:** You can get a look at your data-cleaning hard work by navigating to the **Environment** tab in RStudio and clicking the table icon next to the variable name.
-Notice when we do this, RStudio automatically runs the `View()` command.
-We've made a lot of progress!
+> You can get a look at your data-cleaning hard work by navigating to the **Environment**
-{.callout}
+> tab in RStudio and clicking the table icon next to the variable name.
+> Notice when we do this, RStudio automatically runs the `View()` command.
+> We've made a lot of progress!
+{: .callout}

 # Joining data frames {#joining-data-frames}